 You continue to pay tuition fees to Sheffield only.
 UK/EU undergraduate students studying overseas in 2020/21 will pay 15% of their usual tuition fees during the year abroad.

 International students will pay reduced fees whilst abroad: refer to the information on the SSiD tuition pages.

 What is a Financial Guarantee?

+Some countries outside Europe require a financial guarantee.
 In order to study abroad you need to show the government of that country that you have the necessary funds to study in the host country for an academic year before you can be issued with a visa.